xianchen2/Analyzing_10GB_of_Yelp_Reviews_Data/README.md

 # Analyzing 10GB of Yelp Data

 This project is to analyze Yelp’s Reviews, Businesses and Users dataset.
-This dataset is from [kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset), which is pulled into a publis s3 bucket: s3://yelp-reviews-businesses-datasets/yelp_academic_dataset_business.json
+This dataset is from [kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset), which is pulled into a public s3 bucket: s3://yelp-reviews-businesses-datasets/yelp_academic_dataset_business.json

 **Create a Cluster on AWS EMR**
   * Provision the hardware